This is a guide to choosing the best time to visit Berlin, based on flights, hotel prices, weather, and events and activities.

 Best Months for Indoor Activities and Museum Visiting

-No matter when you visit, consider purchasing a museum ticket or the discount card.
+No matter when you visit, consider purchasing a museum ticket or a discount card.

 Some museums that may be included are: